 The November 2018 election results will undoubtedly bring new opportunities to the individual health space.
 Voter turnout was at a record high which shows consumers are very engaged.
 Thirty-six percent of eligible voters voted in the 2014 mid-term election and 113 million voted in this mid-term election, that’s nearly 50% of all eligible voters.
-Health care was the #1 issue for voters in 2018 with 41% of voters stating health care to be the most important issue facing the country.
+Health care and health insurance was the #1 issue for voters in 2018 with 41% of voters stating health care to be the most important issue facing the country.

 Did you know?